Principled Identification of Structural Dynamic Models: Revisiting Empirical SVAR Studies

 All the studies in Table~\ref{tab:shock_studies} have reduced-form innovations with relatively low cross-correlations, as indicated by the small $\|C\|_1^{\star}$ and $d(C)=\tfrac{1}{n}\|C-I\|_{F}^{2}$ reported in Table~\ref{tab:EmpiricalResults}.
 When $d(C)$ is small, OASIS and Cholesky both deliver structural shocks that align closely with their labeled reduced-form innovations.

 To explore cases where the methods diverge more, we included three VARs with higher residual correlation: two drawn from existing work, and a third (a term-structure VAR) we constructed.

 The first of these studies is \cite{EngleIssler:1995}.
 They did not use Cholesky, but did analyze productivity shocks, and their VAR has correlated residuals that, in part, are driven by input-output linkages across sectors.
 This VAR is therefore well suited for a comparison of OASIS and Cholesky in a setting with high residual correlations. \cite{EngleIssler:1995} build on the Real Business Cycle model of \cite{longplosser1983} and show that cointegration among sectoral outputs implies cointegration among underlying productivity shocks, linking long-run comovement to technological fundamentals.
-Using a VECM and U.S. sectoral per-capita output data (1947–1989), they identify two cointegrating (long-run) vectors and six cofeature (shorter-run) vectors.
+Using a VECM and U.S. sectoral per-capita output data (1947-1989), they identify two cointegrating (long-run) vectors and six cofeature (shorter-run) vectors.

-The second study is \cite{DaiPhilippon:2005} -- an unpublished NBER working paper -- that estimates an SVAR with quarterly data over the sample period 1970:1 to 2003:3.
-Their system has $n=12$ variables (8 bonds and 4 observable macro variables), embedded within a no-arbitrage affine term structure model to identify the dynamic effects of fiscal policy shocks on interest rates.
-Using the \cite{blanchard2002} identification scheme, the authors isolate structural shocks to deficits and decompose their impact on long-term yields into changes in expected short rates and risk premia.
-The authors find that fiscal deficits raise long-term interest rates significantly over time.
+The second study is \cite{DaiPhilippon:2005} (an unpublished NBER working paper) that estimates a VAR-based affine term structure model using quarterly data from 1970:Q1 to 2003:Q3.
+The model incorporates eight Treasury bond yields within a no-arbitrage affine term structure framework to study the effects of fiscal policy shocks on interest rates.
+The authors use a VAR for macroeconomic variables and latent yield factors, while the eight bond yields enter the model through the measurement equation.
+Structural fiscal shocks are identified using a recursive identification scheme similar to \cite{blanchard2002}.
+The authors then decompose the response of long-term yields into changes in expected future short rates and term premia.
+They find that sustained increases in fiscal deficits raise long-term interest rates over time.

-The third study is a term structure VAR, with seven yields spanning a wide range of maturities, from the overnight federal funds rate to the 10-year Treasury Bill (T-Bill) rate, as well as intermediate T-Bill rates at the 3-month, 6-month, 1-year, 3-year, and 5-year horizons.
+The third study is a term structure VAR, with seven yields spanning a wide range of maturities, from the overnight federal funds rate to the 10-year Treasury Bill (T-Bill) yield, as well as intermediate T-Bill yield at the 3-month, 6-month, 1-year, 3-year, and 5-year horizons.
 We estimate a VAR(12) using monthly data from September 1981 to January 2025.

 The three VARs estimated in Table \ref{tab:EmpiricalResults2} have residuals with substantially more correlations than those in Table \ref{tab:EmpiricalResults}.
 This can be seen from the higher values of $\|C\|_1^{\star}$ and $d(C)$.
 Specifically, the highest values in Table \ref{tab:EmpiricalResults} are $\|C\|_1^{\star} = 0.26$ and $d(C) = 0.70$, whereas the lowest values in Table \ref{tab:EmpiricalResults2} are $\|C\|_1^{\star} = 0.47$ and $d(C) = 2.00$.
 Consequently, the average correlations, $\bar{\rho}_\ast$ and $\bar{\rho}_\mathrm{c}$, are smaller and the difference between the two is larger, as predicted by Theorem \ref{thm:Proximity}.
 The ratios, $\tfrac{1-\bar{\rho}_\mathrm{c}}{1-\bar{\rho}_\ast}$, deviate further from 2 because the third order term, $O(\operatorname{tr}\{(C-I)^{3}\})$, is larger for these three VARs.